-As part of Mill City Farmers Market (MCFM)’s mission to inspire and nurture a healthy community, we are happy to offer other non-profits and local businesses space to share their good work through tabling at the market.
-MCFM receives lots of interest from local organizations interested in having a presence at the market, and we can typically only accommodate one or two organizations at both our outdoor and indoor markets.
-Community booths are booked two to three months prior to the start of the market season and will be assigned on a case-by-case basis.
-We give preference to healthy food, agriculture, cooking, environment, wellness and Mill District neighborhood organizations ahead of others.
-We also prioritize organizations that have a strong record of impact, are planning organizational growth and work with under-represented communities.
+As part of Mill City Farmers Market (MCFM)’s mission to inspire and nurture a healthy community, we are happy to offer mission-aligned nonprofits and local, small businesses space to share their work through tabling at the market.
+MCFM receives lots of interest from local organizations in having a presence at the market, and we typically only can accommodate one organization each week.
+Each organization may appear once per calendar year.
+Community Booths are booked two to three months prior to the start of the market season and will be assigned on a case-by-case basis.
+Organizations will be given preference based on this scoring criteria.

-- Outdoor markets are open from 8am-1pm (9-1 in October).
-You are required to be set up a half hour before the start of the market and remain at your booth until the end of the day (with breaks for grocery shopping, of course!)
+- Market dates and times are listed below.
+You are required to arrive a half hour before the start of the market and remain at your booth until the end of the day (with breaks for grocery shopping, of course!)

-- At the outdoor markets, we offer community booths one 10’ x 10’ tent, one 6’ table and a large chalkboard sign.
-You are welcome to fill the space with additional items, per approval from market management (Please note: the market is situated in an extremely windy location!)
+- At the outdoor Saturday markets, we offer community booths one 10’ x 10’ tent, one 6’ table and a large chalkboard sign.
+You are welcome to fill the space with additional items, per approval from market management (Please note: our market is situated in an extremely windy location.)

 Non-profit organizations and small businesses are eligible to be community booths at the market.
 Organizations and businesses that are interested in supporting the market further may be interested in market sponsorship.

 - Meant for mission-aligned non-profits organizations to table and educate MCFM visitors about their work.
 MCFM is pleased to support other non-profits in the community.

 - Community booths for non-profit organizations are free.

 - The decision to allow any retail business at market is at the sole discretion of the market management.
 Businesses will be reviewed based on fit with our Sustainability Statement and current vendor assortment among other considerations.